-The Court agrees to recognize one (1) steward, one (1) alternate steward and/or the chapter chair in District Court to be selected by the Union.
-The Union shall provide the Court and Human Resources with the names of the current steward, alternate and the chapter chair.
+The Court agrees to recognize one (1) steward and one (1) alternate steward (or the chapter chair) in Superior Court to be selected by the Union.
+The Union shall provide the Court and Human Resources with the names of the current steward and the alternate (or the chapter chair).

-Stewards shall be allowed reasonable time during working hours to investigate and process grievances as defined in Article 3.8, 3.9 and 19.
+Stewards shall be allowed reasonable time during working hours to investigate and process grievances as defined in Article 3.8, 3.9, and 19, as long as there is no undue disruption to the work and no overtime or coverage costs are incurred, unless authorized.